tpkeeper/gin-dump/README.md

 # gin-dump

-Gin middleware/handler to dump header/body of request and response .
+* Gin middleware/handler to dump header/body of request and response .

-Very helpful for debugging your applications.
+* Very helpful for debugging your applications.

+* More beautiful output than httputil.DumpXXX()

 ## Content-type support / todo